-In his Memoirs Stigler (1988b: 35) says that: 'An important way, if not the most important way, in which one influences a field is through one's students'.
-In the literal sense of 'student,' Stigler has certainly affected the work on economics of science of Chicago students such as David Levy (1988), James Adams (1990) and myself (Diamond 1986, 1988).
-In the figurative sense, a wide group of those working in the area have found his work stimulating and useful (e.g. see Bronfenbrenner 1976, Rosenberg 1993, Coase 1994).
+In his Memoirs Stigler says that: "An important way, if not the most important way, in which one influences a field is through one's students."
+(1988b: 35) In the literal sense of "student," Stigler has certainly affected the work on economics of science of Chicago students such as David Levy (e.g., 1988), James Adams (e.g., 1990) and myself (e.g., 1986, 1988).
+In the figurative sense, a wide group of those working in the area have found his work stimulating and useful (e.g., see Bronfenbrenner 1976; Rosenberg 1993; and Coase 1994).

-Sometimes his support was financial, as during the summer when he provided me with a small grant from his Walgreen funds in order to hire (and closely supervise) students to count citations for my study on the economic worth of a citation (Diamond 1986).
-More commonly, his contribution was to ask stimulating and important questions, providing only limited evidence himself and inviting others to fill in the gaps.
+Sometimes his support was financial, as during the summer when he provided me a small grant from his Walgreen funds in order to hire (and closely supervise) students to count citations for my study on the economic worth of a citation (Diamond 1986).
+More commonly his contribution was to ask stimulating and important questions, providing only limited evidence himself, and inviting others to fill in the gaps.

 His caustic comments on drafts could be confidence destroyers, but on the other side of the ledger, his presence in the field provided confidence that we are doing something worthwhile.
-Consider the literature in economics that discusses why people follow herds and pursue fads (Scharfstein and Stein 1990, Banerjee 1992, Bikhchandani et al., 1992).
+Consider the literature in economics that discusses why people follow herds and pursue fads (Banerjee 1992; Bikhchandani et al 1992; Scharfstein and Stein 1990).
 Just as investors often follow the herd in their stock picks, so economists often follow the herd in their choice of field of specialization.
-In abandoning the herd to choose the 'road less travelled' it was reassuring to see Stigler up ahead urging us on for the sake of important truth and good intellectual fun.
+In abandoning the herd to choose the 'road less traveled' it was reassuring to see Stigler up ahead urging us on for the sake of important truth and good intellectual fun.

-7. Coda
+6. Coda

 It would be simpler if all of Stigler's contributions to the economics of science fell under one unified heading.
 The evidence is otherwise.
 I have argued here that he made three distinct contributions to the economics of science.
-The first was through his collection of data on the labour market, publications and citations of scientists, and through his emphasis on measurement in all aspects of his work; both of which point toward the empiricism by which we are most likely to make progress in science.
-The second was through his emphasis on incentives and constraints, which points toward the sort of theory that is likely to be fruitful in understanding science and scientists.
+The first, was through his collection of data on the labor market, publications and citations of scientists; and through his emphasis on measurement in all aspects of his work; both of which point toward the empiricism by which we are most likely to make progress in science.
+The second, was through his emphasis on incentives and constraints, which points toward the sort of theory that is likely to be fruitful in understanding science and scientists.
 The third, and arguably most important, was by witty and sometimes provocative essays, to shake us out of our complacency on fundamental questions.

-McCloskey (1985) suggests that reading Stigler helps us write clearly.
+McCloskey suggests (1985) that reading Stigler helps us write clearly.
 Clarity matters.
-But what matters more is that reading Stigler helps us to stay focused on important issues and to remember that the final arbiter of truth in science is evidence.
+But what matters more is that reading Stigler helps us to stay focused on important issues, and to remember that the final arbiter of truth in science is evidence.